Skip to main content

 Make an API key Auth request

-The Make an API key Auth request module allows you to send API calls to services that require API key authorization.
+The Make an API key Auth request module allows you to send API calls to apps that require API key authorization.
 The module also supports "Bearer" authorization.

 The output bundle contains the HTTP response.